danba340/promise-allsettled-hello-world/README.md

 # promises-hello-world

-A hello world example for Promise.all, Promise.allsettled, Promise.any, Primose.race
+A hello world example for Promise.all, Promise.allSettled, Promise.any, Primose.race

 ![Screenshot](screenshot.PNG)